Things to do in Tokyo with Kids

 Budget Shopping – from Daiso to 100 Yen Shops – no trip to Tokyo is complete without stocking up on stickers, quirky household products and excellent gifts.

-I would love to hear of your own experiences to add to ‘Things to do in Tokyo with Kids – Travel to Japan’.
+I would love to hear of your own experiences to add to ‘Things to do in Tokyo with Kids – Travel to Japan’ (don’t forget to take a look at what we enjoyed in Kyoto).